fraserxu/fraserxu.github.io/_posts/2014-07-09-My-Front-end-Development-Workflow.md

 It's tiny, and very useful, and doesn't take much time to build, every team should have one.

+Another point I may miss here is coding style.
+People may struggle with camelCase class name or  spaces, but I really don't care too much about it.
+As soon as it works for the team, it works for me.
+But do notice that once there's a style in the code, everyone should follow it.

+However, I do suggest people to try those standards build from large companies, like [style guide from Github](https://github.com/styleguide/css).
+They exist for large teams, and there must be value in it.

 #### Template Engine